-Before diving into the food systems field, Gizem obtained her PhD in Food Science and Human Nutrition from the University of Illinois at Urbana-Champaign.
+Gizem Templeton served as a Research Associate at the WFPC from 2017 through 2023.
+Gizem obtained her PhD in Food Science and Human Nutrition from the University of Illinois at Urbana-Champaign.
 Her dissertation focused on the use of nanotechnology in peanut allergen and acrylamide detection while utilizing a biodegradable corn-based sensor platform.
+She is the author of a book chapter on future challenges, trends, and opportunities in public health nutrition: rural, urban, and global community-based practice.
 Her publications can be found here.
 She is a native of Turkey and has been living in the States since 2011.